 Hotel Santa Fe, Santa Fe, NM

 CENTER presents a special two day intensive examining successful strategies for developing and sustaining a photographic practice in today’s market.
 Presentation topics include fundraising for your project, advanced proposal writing, outstanding marketing and promotional techniques, and interdisciplinary collaborations.
 The second day is dedicated to group discourse followed by individual review sessions with the team of advisors to strategize about advancing your photographic career.
 This workshop is geared toward serious mid-career photographers and educators.

-The presenters are experts in book publishing, editorial and curatorial practices with extensive national and international networks, they include Joanna T. Hurley, President, HurleyMedia and Co-Founder of Radius Books; Judy Natal, Artist & Professor; Amber Terranova, Freelance Photo Editor, and Natasha Egan, Executive Director, Museum of Contemporary Photography, Chicago.
+The presenters are experts in book publishing, editorial and curatorial practices with extensive national and international networks, they include Joanna T. Hurley, President, HurleyMedia and Co-Founder of Radius Books; Mary Anne Redding, Curator, Turchin Center for the Arts, and Amber Terranova, Freelance Photo Editor.

 $275 members/$325 non-members

 For assistance or to register offline: call 505-984-8353 or email firstname.lastname@example.org